-Check out these recent Hot Topic articles!
+Check out these recent Articles of Interest!
 Visit this page regularly to find links to new articles that will keep you informed and engaged.

 It is a perplexing human response: Survivors are frequently stricken with profound guilt if they were in the company of others who were not so fortunate during a traumatic event.
 This can happen when there is no rational basis for feelings of failure; indeed, even those who respond heroically and saved others’ lives are frequently overwhelmed by survivor guilt.

 The betrayal could be your partner's infidelity or it could be your best friend’s dropping you for a new friend.
 You might also feel betrayed if your significant other didn't defend you in an argument with others.
 Or maybe your best friend didn't reach out to you when they knew you were feeling down.

 The latest statistics from the National Institute of Mental Health report that approximately 18 percent of American adults ages 18-54 have an anxiety disorder in a given year.
 Approximately 10 percent of individuals ages 18 and over will suffer from a depressive illness.
 The prevalence is real and staggering across the country.

 Ever wonder how it is that we all seem to know how to make conversation work?
 Even when we aren’t brilliant conversationalists in terms of what we talk about, we still seem to follow some underlying rules for how conversations should be managed.
 For instance, that we should take turns, that we need to try to be clear, that we talk in snippets and not soliloquies.
 But what is this strange guiding force that drives our conversations forward?

 If you have high functioning anxiety, you may function well on the outside while internally you feel intense anxiety that others may not detect.
 High functioning anxiety is not a medical diagnosis, but it can still be serious for anybody who experiences it.